tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 If we minimize $G(X,v)$, i.e. find the probability distribution $p_X$ which gives the smallest value of $G$, we achieve an interesting compromise.
 Indeed, we minimize the **weighted average energy** of the system while **maximizing** the corresponding entropy of the microstates distribution.
 Note that maximizing Shannon entropy matches the intuitive idea of the entropic argument since we maximize the **lack of predictability** of the random variable $X$ (see our [article]({% post_url 2017-07-24-shannon-entropy %})).
 The energetic argument is formalised by the idea of minimizing $\mathbb{E}[v(X)]$, the weighted average energy of our system.

 The parameter $\tau$ allows us to linearly control the lack of predictability (or chaos) of the system.
-For instance, if $\tau = 0$, there is no chaos.
-Minimizing free energy will correspond to deterministically set the system to the most favorable states.
+If $\tau = 0$, there is no chaos.
+Minimizing free energy will correspond to deterministically set the system to one of the most favorable state (less energy state).
+If $\tau = +\infty$, the system microstate is totally unpredictable: minimizing free energy will lead to the uniform distribution on microstates and the system is so unstable that the energetic argument does not hold anymore.
 In physics, the threshold $\tau$, up to the normalization constant $k_{B}$, corresponds to temperature.
 Temperature linearly controls the molecular agitation of the system which determines the ability of the system to explore its state space.

 ## Experimental Solution to Free Energy Minimization